 Students are forbidden from recording audio, video, or taking pictures with personal devices or school-issued devices during the school day without permission from a teacher or administrator.
-Students who are found to be violating this policy will be required to delete their recordings or photography and are subject to school discipline.
+Students who are found to be violating this policy will be required to delete their recordings or photography and are subject to school discipline up to suspension and/or expulsion.
 Any violation of this rule that constitutes an illegal activity (ex. capturing nude images or video) will be referred to law enforcement.